 3. Diabetes Can Affect Oral Health

 If you have diabetes, be sure to take the time to discuss your condition with your dentist and dental hygienist.
 Many people with diabetes are at increased risk of gum disease, dry mouth, fungal infections, tooth decay, and mouth ulcers.
 Diabetes may also diminish and slow your ability to heal after dental surgeries such as tooth extractions.

 Maintaining a target HbA1c value (as advised by your doctor) can lower your risk for oral health complications.
 This is also an important part in maintaining your overall health.

-The American Diabetes Association recommends that those with diabetes should have their HbA1c levels measured by their physician at least twice per year.
-Each time you go for an HbA1c test, a medical professional will draw a sample of blood to send to the lab for testing.
-There is no need to fast before you get your blood tested for HbA1c levels.
+If you have diabetes, the American Diabetes Association recommends having your HbA1c levels measured by a doctor at least twice per year.
+When you get an HbA1c test, your health care provider will draw a sample of blood to send to their lab for testing.
+Note: there is no need to fast before having this test.

-Every person with diabetes is different, but typically your physician will want a target HbA1c lower than 6.5%.
-Individuals without diabetes usually have HbA1c levels between about 4% and 5.6%.
-However, individuals with an HbA1c between 5.7% and 6.4% might be at risk for development of diabetes.
+While every person with diabetes will have different needs, your physician will want a target HbA1c lower than 6.5%.
+In comparison, people without diabetes typically have HbA1c levels between 4% and 5.6%.
+People with an HbA1c between 5.7% and 6.4% may be at risk of developing diabetes.

 The information on this article is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 Tooth Wisdom® and Oral Health America do not recommend or endorse any specific dentists, products, procedures, opinions, or other information mentioned.
 See full Terms & Conditions.